Author: Dr. Gary Huber

 So if you are ready to truly direct your destiny and control the raging variables in your life then start with simple and reliable tool.
 It can be a life saver.

-Look for the upcoming video in our library on how to use and read the Elite HRV APP and Polar chest strap.
+Look at the 2 videos in our library that show how it works and how to use and read the Elite HRV APP and Polar chest strap.